As possible future trips are discovered and researched, their notes and links are recorded here for your perusal

 I've always thought of visiting the Bavaria region of Southern Germany, Austria, and Prague during the Christmas season.
 Munich (Neuschwanstein Castle, Tollwood Winter Festival, Viktualienmarkt, Hofbrauhaus, Nymphenburg Palace, Residenz Museum, Christmas market), Salzburg (Getreidegasse, Hohensalzburg, Villa Trapp), Vienna (Reisenrad, St. Stephen's Cathedral, Spanish Riding School, a strudel show, Rathausplatz Christkindlmarkt, Botanischer Garten, National Library, Naschmarkt, Schonbrunn Palace, Hofburg Palace, Belvedere Palace, Wagenburg museum, Neue Burg museums, Vienna Boys Choir, Mozarthaus), and Prague (Prague Castle, Loreta, Karlstejn Castle, Old Town Square, Charles Bridge, Havelska Market, Klementinum Library, St. Vitus Cathedral, Petrin Hill, St. Nicholas Church, Lucerna Palace, Wenceslas Square, National Museum, Jindrisska Tower, Jubilee Synagogue, Vila Amerika) are all possible activities and destinations.

-There are many other places we want to explore as well, such as South Africa, the Galapagos Islands, Madagascar, Iran, etc. I know we'll get there eventually.
+There are many other places we want to explore as well, such as South Africa, the Galapagos Islands, Madagascar, Philippines, Iceland, Iran, etc. I know we'll get there eventually.
 It's only a matter of time.